 Once an imposing mid-19th-century castle, Lews Castle has since been carefully restored into a collection of luxury apartments.
-Combining traditional Victorian features with all the modern luxuries, they’re the perfect retreat for couples who are looking for something a little different for their next holiday.
+Combining traditional Victorian features with all the modern luxuries, they’re the perfect retreat for couples who are looking for something a little different for their next holiday in Scotland.
 It’s also an ideal base for exploring the nearby port town of Stornoway.

 Nearby festivities: Take a walk around the picturesque Lews Castle Grounds, where you’ll be rewarded with glorious coastal views.